Chemicals Watch List

 Outcome

-The result of this work is a provisional ZDHC Chemical Watch List containing approximately 2,000 substances relevant to the textile, leather, apparel and footwear industry, aligned with the ESPR SoC definition.
+The result of this work is a provisional ZDHC Chemical Watch List containing 1,624 substances relevant to the textile, leather, apparel and footwear industry, aligned with the ESPR SoC definition.

 Around 5,000 substances still require review.
 Initial feedback from the TEG has been received on many of these, though differences of opinion remain for a subset, and additional information or clarification is needed in some cases.